-It’s quite exciting to see the light at the end of the passage.
+It’s exciting to see the light at the end of the tunnel.
 It opens up into another stunning lagoon with more surreal landscapes.

 First Stop: Hagukan Cave.
 The name is derived from the word haguk, a local term for snore.
 Our guide told us that during high tide when the waters splashed through the walls, it makes a snoring sound.
 Sounds creepy.